nwchemgit/nwchem-wiki/TCE.md

 ```
 diis 0
 ```
 in tce block.
-The line "subgroupsize n" defines the size of the subgroup and improvetiling refers to the data representation in the MRCC subgroup algorithm.
+The line `subgroupsize n` defines the size of the subgroup and `improvetiling` refers to the data representation in the MRCC subgroup algorithm.
 For example, if user has 4 references and total 32 cores/CPU then n should be defined as 32/4=8.
 If user has 10 references and 1200 cores/CPU available then the size of the subgroupsize (n) is 120.